symblai/snowflake-symbl-integration-python/README.md

 # Setup and Installation

-Clone the repository and navigate to the project directory, and make sure you change the directory to the project directory.
+Clone the repository and navigate to the project directory.

 ```shell
 git clone https://github.com/symblai/snowflake-symbl-integration-python.git